stereolabs/zedxone-ros2/README.md

         (default: 'zedxone')

     'camera_model':
         [REQUIRED] The model of the camera.
-Using a wrong camera model can disable camera features.
+Using the wrong camera model can disable camera features.
 Valid choices are: ['GS', '4K']

     'node_name':
         The name of the zed_wrapper node.
-All the topic will have the same prefix: `/<camera_name>/<node_name>/` (default: 'zedxone_node')
+All the topics will have the same prefix: `/<camera_name>/<node_name>/` (default: 'zedxone_node')

     'config_path':